About Databases¶

 Click Activate.

-Edit table¶
+Edit database table¶

 Tables in a database may be edited.
 This should not be done without considering the upstream and downstream effects of those changes.
 Changes may have unintended consequences: semantics, column names, pick-lists, and so on may not be immediately available to a downstream process, which may cause that downstream process to fail.
 If an upstream process cannot find the table or the schema does not match, that process will fail.

-To edit a database table
+To edit a table

 Click Save.

-Enforce static schemas¶
+Enforce static table schemas¶

 To prevent tables from being updated automatically you can enforce a static schema for the database table.
 When enabled, a user cannot save, activate, or run a database table when there is inconsistency between the database table’s current schema and its upstream dependency.